 In this way, Dynamic Search Ads can quickly direct potential customers to what they want on your site.

-You are responsible for the final text that appears in your ad, so bear this in mind when choosing which landing pages to target.
+You're responsible for the final text that appears in your ad, so keep this in mind when choosing which landing pages to target.
 The most important signal, among the many used to generate your ad’s headline is the HTML title of your page.

 How targeting works